F3Joule/f3joule/README.md

   - I earned a master's degree in Cybersecurity, completing the "Administrative Management in the Field of Cybersecurity" educational program.
   - I have currently applied for a PhD in Computer Sciences, specializing in the field of Software Engineering.

-🔭 I'm presently working on a few private projects, but my primary focus is on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain), which is based on Substrate.

 ---
 📊 Here are my GitHub stats for the last year: